Coalgebraic Tools for Randomness-Conserving Protocols: Reductions

 \subsection{Uniform $\Imp$ Arbitrary}

-Now suppose the target distribution is over an alphabet $\Gamma=\{1,\ldots,c\}$ with arbitrary real probabilities $\seq {p^*}1c $.
-We exhibit a family of restart protocols $D_k$ that map the uniform distribution over a $d$-symbol alphabet $\Sigma$ to the distribution $\{p^*_i\}$ with efficiency $1 - \Theta(k^{-1})$.
-Moreover, if the $p^*_i$ and basic arithmetic operations are computable, then so is $D_k$.
-We assume that $d > 1/\min_i p^*_i$, so by the pigeonhole principle, $d>c$.
-If we want to convert a uniform distribution over fewer symbols to $\{p^*_i\}$, we can treat groups of $k$ subsequent symbols as a single symbol from a $d^k$-sized alphabet.
+Now suppose the target distribution is over an alphabet $\Gamma=\{1,\ldots,c\}$ with arbitrary real probabilities $\seq {p^{(0)}}1c$.
+It is of course hopeless in general to construct a finite-state protocol with the correct output distribution, as there are only countably many finite-state protocols but uncountably many distributions on $c$ symbols.
+However, we are able to construct a family of infinite-state restart protocols $D_k$ that map the uniform distribution over a $d$-symbol alphabet $\Sigma$ to the distribution $(p^{(0)}_i : 1\le i\le c)$ with efficiency $1 - \Theta(k^{-1})$.
+If the probabilities $p^{(0)}_i$ are rational, the resulting protocols $D_k$ will be finite.

-Unlike the other protocols we have seen so far, these protocols require infinitely many states in general.
-This follows from a cardinality argument: there are only countably many reductions specified by finite-state protocols, but uncountably many probability distributions on $c$ symbols.